mk-fg/games/surviving-mars/place-mark-at-cursor/README.txt

 (Re-)start the game, and it should appear in "Mod Manager" menu.

 Can be installed, enabled/disabled and removed at any time.
-Only adds new hex-doodle class and hotkeys to place it, should be compatible with any other mods.
+Only adds hex-tile class and hotkeys to place it, should be compatible with any other mods.